 Many brands have now realized the importance of content marketing.
 They are blogging and creating content formats to publish on their website.
 But this may be all for nothing if your website does not look and work great.
 You can have the most insightful content in your industry, but get zero response if your website isn’t optimized.

 Here are the four things your website needs to support content marketing.

-Your site most be mobile friendly.
+Your site must be mobile friendly.

 Geez, it’s hard to believe this is still a design concern.
 However, it’s still a prevalent issue.
 Know this, if your website is not mobile, your users will have a negative user experience.
 Users in the US now spend over half their time using mobile devices over desktop.
 Nearly 80 percent of time spent on social media platforms is on a mobile device.
 And 63 percent of all emails are opened on mobile devices.

 With all this data, it’s mostly likely that your prospective customers are using a mobile device.
 And they will ditch you as soon as they see your site isn’t mobile.
 For example, if you post on Twitter a blog link, and a user clicks on it as it’s piqued an interest, they’ll be disappointed to end up on your non-responsive site.

 And guess what, Google and other search engines punish you as well.
 Good luck coming up in any organic results.
 Thus, your SEO efforts won’t get you the results you expect.

 If you do nothing else, please make your website mobile friendly.